-If you have never played a Wizardry game (and if you consider yourself a fan of computer RPG, you simply must play the series), here's a synopsis of the main plot that flows through all three games (which, it must be said, is never the main focus of the series, at least not until Wizardry V: the story takes place in the fantasy kingdom of Llylgamyn.
-In Wizardry I, you (that is, your party of six adventurers) journey deep into a ten-level dungeon of Trebor, the "Mad Overlord," to defeat the evil archmage Werdna and retrieve the magical amulet.
+If you have never played a Wizardry game (and if you consider yourself a fan of computer RPGs, you simply must play the series), here's a synopsis of the main plot through all the three games: the story takes place in the fantasy kingdom of Llylgamyn.
+In Wizardry I, you (that is, your party of six adventurers) journey deep into the ten-level dungeon of Trebor, the "Mad Overlord", to defeat the evil archmage Werdna and retrieve the magical amulet.
 Following your success, you are inducted into Trebor's personal honor guard.
 Unfortunately, Trebor's obsession with the amulet drives him to suicide.
 Spotting an opportunity, another evil mastermind named Davalpus invades the castle and declares himself dictator.
-Fortunately, the Prince of Llylgamyn successfully fought and killed Davalpus using the Staff of Gnilda.
-But the god Gnilda, annoyed at all these fights, takes the staff back and places it deep within his six-level temple.
-You therefore must retrieve it back, but first you must find five pieces of the legendary Knight of Diamond.
+Fortunately, the Prince of Llylgamyn successfully fights and kills Davalpus using the Staff of Gnilda, but the god Gnilda, annoyed by all the fighting, takes the staff back and places it deep within his/her six-level temple.
+Before retrieving it, you must find five pieces of the legendary Knight of Diamond.
 This is your mission in Wizardry II.
-In the final game of the trilogy, you must venture forth to search for the magical Orb of scrying (protected by a fearsome dragon) that can save the kingdom from natural destruction, as earthquakes and tidal waves ravage the land.
+In the final game of the trilogy, you must venture forth to search for the magical Orb of Scrying (protected by a fearsome dragon) that can save the kingdom from natural destruction as earthquakes and tidal waves ravage the land.